Sound & Wellness

 Costaphonics applies these methods in Costa Rica, one of the world’s most biodiverse nations, tracking the soundscape of its ecosystems to monitor regeneration and document climate impact.

-Well-being & Sound
+Well-Being & Sound

-Natural soundscapes don’t just help ecosystems—they heal us, too.
+Soundscapes don’t just help ecosystems—they heal us, too.

 An increasing body of research from institutions like Stanford, Carleton University, the NIH, and published in journals like PNAS and Frontiers in Psychology, proves that listening to natural sounds reduces stress, anxiety, and fatigue.
 It enhances mood, memory, and focus.